 Established in 1992, the EU Ecolabel is a third party certified Type I ISO 14024 targeted at the European market and valid worldwide.
-This voluntary ecolabel aims at promoting products and services which have a reduced environmental impact, thus facilitating producer engagement towards the environment and helping European consumers distinguish more environmentally friendly products.
+This voluntary ecolabel aims at promoting products and services which have a reduced environmental impact, thus facilitating producer engagement towards the environment and helping European consumers distinguish more environmentally friendly and healthy products and services.

 Recognised across Europe, the EU Ecolabel is a label of environmental excellence that is awarded to products and services meeting high environmental standards throughout their life-cycle: from raw material extraction, to production, distribution and disposal.

-There are currently twenty-seven different product groups for which EU Ecolabel criteria are available and running, they cover a wide range of categories, from cleaning products to cleaning services, from home and garden to clothing and paper products, and from rinse-off cosmetics to tourist accommodation services.
+There are currently twenty-six different product groups for which EU Ecolabel criteria are available and running, they cover a wide range of categories, from cleaning products to cleaning services, from home and garden to clothing and paper products, and from rinse-off cosmetics to tourist accommodation services.